 A water tower was built in 1923.
 It stored 50,000 gallons of water pumped from a local well ready to distribute water around the local area.
 The original water tower was an ugly structure so the architects had the magnificent idea of making it look like a cottage on top ...

-*Divorced, Beheaded, Made Pies* Hampton Court is one of only two surviving palaces once owned by legendary English king, Henry VIII.
-In fact it was originally meant for the king’s favourite, Thomas Wolsey but he fell from grace and was executed.
-Since then the palace had been owned by the ...
+Hampton Court is one of only two surviving palaces once owned by the legendary English king, Henry VIII.
+In fact, it was originally meant for the king’s favorite, Thomas Wolsey but he fell from grace and was executed.
+Since then the palace had been owned by the royal family although ...

 This perfect example of Victorian engineering has been well preserved since it was built in 1871.
-Back in the 19th Century the Prince of Wales got sick with Typhoid from drinking unclean water so the tower was commissioned to serve the Royal Sandringham Estate with clean water.
-The 60 foot ...
+Back in the 19th Century, the Prince of Wales got sick with Typhoid from drinking unclean water so the tower was commissioned to serve the Royal Sandringham Estate with clean water.
+The 60-foot tower ...

 ‘And I sentence you to be taken from here to Oxford Castle Prison where you will be hung from the neck until dead’ - is what guests of the Oxford Castle Prison would have heard before arriving at this imposing building.
 You, however, are far more likely to hear the ...